 - Teach new coping strategies when everyone is calm.
-It’s difficult to learn something new when you’re upset or stressed out, so we wouldn’t recommend introducing a new coping skill in the middle of a meltdown.
+It’s difficult to learn something new when you’re upset or stressed out, so avoid introducing a new coping skill in the middle of a meltdown or a stressful situation.

 - Try lots of different coping skills.
 Every coping strategy isn’t going to work for every person, and what works today might not work tomorrow.
 That’s why it’s important that you and your kids practice many different strategies to find what works best at any given time.

 - Build coping skills into your daily routine.
 If practicing coping skills becomes a habit, or part of your kids’ everyday lives, they’re more likely to use them without even realizing it.

 - Make practicing coping skills fun.
 Many of the coping skills we’re suggesting are things kids already enjoy doing, so make the most of them!

 Learning how to manage stress and deal with life’s ups and downs is a process that continues throughout our entire lives.
 During the current pandemic, it is especially important to maintain basic routines, such as staying socially connected to others, practicing healthy habits, and limiting exposure to news and media.